Tweak the hell out of that Ouya Lineage.

-There’s no reason to be nice in this catagory either.
-Crank that bad boy all the way to 1700Mhz .
-After this you can exit out of the Android System Settings app as we’re all done tweaking things within the core of android for now.
+There’s no reason to be nice in this category either.
+Crank that bad boy to 1700Mhz.
+After this, you can exit out of the Android System Settings app as we’re all done tweaking things within the core of android for now.

 Provided that you installed this App during the ClockWormMOD load SuperSU is an incredibly valuable program in respects that it handles all root access for applications.
 Launch this application to begin.

 You may have to use that d-pad mouse on this but you’re going to want to select New User.

 This is up to you.
 We didn’t enable this because we’re responsible for our nightly updates via ClockWorkMOD.
 Once you’ve answered all the questions and let SuperSU do its thing you can close out of the app.

 Now, we need to test this, don’t we?
 Let’s jump back to the Raspberry Pi and ADB Install something.